 We all know that in order to fully embrace our future, we must also never forget to celebrate our past, and what an amazing past we have had at ULM.
 Even as our beautiful 238-acre campus continues to grow along the banks of Bayou DeSiard, our campus community continues traditions that began decades ago to promote our academic, social, and cultural lives together.

-With an annual student enrollment of 8,500, you will find friendly staff ready to serve you and exceptional faculty willing to provide individualized attention, while also offering an array of challenging opportunities.
+With a Fall 2015 enrollment of 8,854 students, you will find friendly staff ready to serve you and exceptional faculty willing to provide individualized attention, while also offering an array of challenging opportunities.
 ULM prides itself in the rigor of its academic programs.

 Accounting and auditing will be among the fastest-growing occupations by 2018, according to the Louisiana Workforce Commission.
-To meet that need, ULM's College of Business launched a new program, a Post Baccalaureate Certificate in Accounting that will empower professionals to benefit from these expanding fields.
+To meet that need, ULM's College of Business and Social Sciences launched a new program, a Post Baccalaureate Certificate in Accounting that will empower professionals to benefit from these expanding fields.

-In addition, ULM's College of Education and Human Development, joined by Fortune 500 companies, unveiled the ULM President's Academy—a new career-oriented summer program for high-ability high school juniors and seniors throughout Louisiana, and the regions of Texas, Arkansas, and Mississippi.
+In addition, ULM's College of Arts, Education and Sciences, joined by Fortune 500 companies, unveiled the ULM President's Academy—a new career-oriented summer program for high-ability high school juniors and seniors throughout Louisiana, and the regions of Texas, Arkansas, and Mississippi.

-ULM's Biology Department, in the College of Arts and Sciences, scored three first place wins in a competition among 32 other institutions at the 86th Annual Meeting of the Louisiana Academy of Sciences.
-In a joint agreement with both the College of Arts and Sciences and the College of Pharmacy, Pennington Biomedical Research Center has collaborated with ULM pharmacy and gerontology faculty to research Alzheimer’s and other life-threatening health issues.
+ULM's Biology Department, in the College of Arts, Education and Sciences, scored three first place wins in a competition among 32 other institutions at the 86th Annual Meeting of the Louisiana Academy of Sciences.
+In a joint agreement with both the College of Arts, Education and Sciences and the School of Pharmacy, Pennington Biomedical Research Center has collaborated with ULM pharmacy and gerontology faculty to research Alzheimer’s and other life-threatening health issues.

-Programs within the College of Health Sciences have a consistent 100 percent pass rate on licensure examinations.
+Programs within the College of Health and Pharmaceutical Sciences have a consistent 100 percent pass rate on licensure examinations.
 These programs include Nursing, Dental Hygiene, Radiologic Technology, and Medical Laboratory Science.